tavisshore/VICI/README.md

 ### 🐍 Stage 1 - Image Retrieval

-efore running Stage 1, configure your dataset paths:
+Before running Stage 1, configure your dataset paths:

 1. Navigate to the `/config/` directory.
 2. Open the `default.yaml` file (or copy it to a new file).